-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please contact the Organic Imports through DEFRA’s website.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third countries, please contact the Organic Imports through DEFRA’s website.

-For information on organic regulation and standards, (including labelling) within the UK please contact the Organic Strategy team also through DEFRA’s website.
+For information on organic regulation and standards, (including labelling) within GB please contact the Organic Strategy team also through DEFRA’s website.

-Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing EU legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging please contact the Food Contact Material Team by email at email@example.com

 For general enquiries on food hygiene please contact the Food Hygiene Policy Team by email at firstname.lastname@example.org

 A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of retained UK law which set out limits for contaminants in food (nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs), can be found at on our website.